mit-acl/roman/README.md

 1. Download a small portion of the [Kimera Multi Data](https://github.com/MIT-SPARK/Kimera-Multi-Data) that is used for the ROMAN SLAM demo.
 The data subset is available for download [here](https://drive.google.com/drive/folders/1ANdi4IyroWzJmd85ap1V-IMF8-I9haUB?usp=sharing).

 2. Download FastSAM model weights [here](https://drive.google.com/file/d/1m1sjY4ihXBU1fZXdQ-Xdj-mDltW-2Rqv/view).
+If you would like to run FastSAM on cpu, change the `device` field in [this parameter file](./demo/params/demo/fastsam.yaml) to `cpu`.

 3. In your `.bashrc` or in the terminal where you will run the ROMAN demo export the following environment variables: